Short Courses

 Introduction to woodland management & coppicing

 The essential guide to caring for your woods.
 Covers the basics of maintaining a safe, thriving and biodiverse wood, including the benefits of coppicing as a form of management.
-This course is for people interested in the practical work that goes into managing woods and the reasons we do it.
-It also covers the essentials of legal requirements and planning.
+This course is for people interested in the theory behind managing woods, the reasons we undertake operations, and legal/planning aspects.
+Mostly classroom based with site visits.

 Location: Huntley, Gloucestershire